A legacy knowledge base might not be the best approach for companies.

 Difference between legacy vs. intelligent knowledge base

-- Legacy knowledge is quite different from intelligent base knowledge.
+- Legacy DMS is quite different from intelligent base knowledge.
 These differences affect the working culture of an organization.
 Intellectual knowledge is tangible, and an organization can learn and apply it.

 - On the other hand, legacy knowledge is intangible.
 Legacy knowledge exists in the mind; hence it cannot be shared with others.
 Intelligent knowledge is stored in various ways.
 It is used for the benefit of the employees, the customers and to enhance the business.